subquery/subql/docs/tutorials_examples/dictionary.md

 ## What happens when a dictionary IS used?

-When a dictionary IS used, the indexer will first take the event filter as parameters and merge this into a GraphQL query.
-It then uses the dictionary's API to obtain a list of relevant block heights only that contains the specific events.
+When a dictionary IS used, the indexer will first take the call and event filters as parameters and merge this into a GraphQL query.
+It then uses the dictionary's API to obtain a list of relevant block heights only that contains the specific events and extrinsics.
 Often this is substantially less than 100 if the default is used.

 For example, imagine a situation where you're indexing transfer events.
 Not all blocks have this event (in the image below there are no transfer events in blocks 3 and 4).